JustinWhite814/furever-friends-1.0/README.md

 <img src="https://i.imgur.com/mkewRj6.png" width="100%"/>

-## Background
+## Description
-This is a project that comes near to my heart.
+> This is a project that comes near to my heart.
 Throughout my time at General Assembly we worked on quite a few projects.
 This is a MEN stack Application.
 It uses relationships.I built RESTful routes to perform some CRUD operations on a Mongo sub-document!

 ## Set Up